Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 &nbsp;

+### Calculator results
-### MODY calculator results (for those with missing family history of diabetes, this is assumed to be 0)
+For those with missing family history of diabetes, this is assumed to be 0.
+Those diagnosed >=18 years of age and currently on insulin: highest value from two branches of model chosen.

 |  | Type 1 | Type 2 | Mixed; Type 1 | Mixed; Type 2 | Overall in MODY calculator cohort | MODY | Mixed; MODY |
 | --- | --- | --- | --- | --- | --- | --- | --- |